 Beyond capacity of your backup system, ransomware attacks target backups to reduce your ability to recover.
 Organizations need to develop and maintain a separate security model for their backup systems than production.
 It is critical an attack be unable to disrupt both production and backup copies of data.
 Finally, offline and offsite backups are additional measures that make a huge difference in your company’s ability to recover quickly.

 A robust cybersecurity program can prevent many attacks, but attacks will eventually get through.
 The best way to minimize the damage is detection through comprehensive and continuous security monitoring.
-Threat 360 is Cybersafe’s most advanced monitoring service, providing 360-degree visibility into your network, cloud, and endpoints, so you can detect, contain and respond to automated ransomware attacks as quickly as possible.
+SOL XDR is Cybersafe’s most advanced monitoring service, providing 360-degree visibility into your network, cloud, and endpoints, so you can detect, contain and respond to automated ransomware attacks as quickly as possible.
 These attacks can occur at a breakneck pace, so businesses need to be equally efficient to stop them.

 Taking an XDR approach, Cybersafe Solutions analyzes data across all layers of your system for next-level visibility and advanced analytics.
 This enables rapid response to even the stealthiest attacks.